Political decoy: Boris Yeltsin / unknown (1996–2000)

-Saddam Hussein/several unknowns (1990s–2003)
+Saddam Hussein / several unknowns (1990s–2003)

 In 2003, German television network ZDF broadcast claimed that Iraq's former president Saddam Hussein was frequently replaced with doubles for TV appearances.
 This analysis was based on sophisticated measuring techniques, which detected discrepancies in the position of Hussein's facial features and blemishes from appearance to appearance.
 It was supported by the opinion of Jerrold Post, the man who created the CIA's Psychological Profile Unit.
 It was also alleged that Austrian politician Jörg Haider had actually met a double when he thought he was meeting Hussein.

-This claim is however disputed.
-Ala Bashir, Saddam Hussein's former personal physician, stated, "The stories about Saddam Hussein having body doubles, to foster the impression that the Iraqi dictator was everywhere, are nonsense."
+However, those claims are disputed: Ala Bashir, Saddam Hussein's former personal physician, stated, "The stories about Saddam Hussein having body doubles, to foster the impression that the Iraqi dictator was everywhere, are nonsense."

 Voice-only decoys

 These are generally exceptionally good impersonators, who are used to give the impression that their "target" is conducting a radio interview, telephone call or other vocal assignment.